 6. Dances with Wolves

-The film: Played by Kevin Costner, the movie Dances with Wolves follows the story of Lt.
+Played by Kevin Costner, the movie Dances with Wolves follows the story of Lt.
 John Dunbar as he and his troops seek command across the Western Frontier.
 He meets a Native American tribe and falls in love with a white woman there who was raised by them.
-He soon realises that massive obstacle that Native Americans face as they are forced from their homes and moved to reservations, or simply wiped out.
+He soon realizes the massive obstacle that Native Americans face as they are forced from their homes and moved to reservations, or simply wiped out.
 In the end, he permanently leaves his military position.